 In managing activity distribution and abundance, MSP requires an understanding of activity economic performance, their contribution to society, and impacts to the environment.
 The capacity of the ocean to support activities is increasingly uncertain.
-The economic impact (both positive and negative) of MSP were difficult to untangle due to the lack of accurate and standardised economic data, and difficulty in isolating economic effects (EASME, 2020).
-Understanding shifting space and resource needs, in the context of an increasingly diverse ocean economy, is vital in achieving adaptive and resilient ecosystem-based management (Kildow and Mcllgorm, 2010).
+The economic impact (both positive and negative) of MSP were difficult to untangle due to the lack of accurate and standardised economic data, and difficulty in isolating economic effects [19].
+Understanding shifting space and resource needs, in the context of an increasingly diverse ocean economy, is vital in achieving adaptive and resilient ecosystem-based management [39].
+Delineating ocean activities is an ongoing challenge, as whilst some